VideoTagger/VideoTagger/docs/src/tagging/exporting-tagging-data.md

                     {
                         "tag": "tag-name", // 'tag-name' is one of the tags from the tags list "segments": [
-                            "segment-obj", // see 'Object definitions', zero or more "timestamp-obj"  // see 'Object definitions', zero or more ]
+                            "segment-obj", // zero or more
+                            "timestamp-obj"  // zero or more
+                        ]
                     }
                 ]